 3. Ride an Elevator and Enjoy Your Drink

 Once the team member confirms everyone’s reservation numbers, they’ll escort the line into an elevator.

-This elevator’s super fast (it goes 37.7 miles an hour).
-So it won’t take long to get to the 35th floor.
+This elevator’s fast (37.7 miles an hour).
+It won’t take long to get to the 35th floor.